 Keep moving.
 And you don't know where that spot's going to end up taking you.
-And besides that, there's little things that people are worried about.
+And besides that, there are little things that people are worried about.
 Maybe the luggage and seats and the price of those things make tickets a little bit higher.
-I do want to challenge them to take these things into consideration.
+I do want to challenge them to consider these things.

-One, there's literally full-blown carry-on bags that you can take off the wheels and now fit as a personal item.
+One, there are literally full-blown carry-on bags that you can take off the wheels and now fit as a personal item.
 So, you just have to do some research on that.
 And then as far as the seats, I never pick a seat.
 I didn't pick a seat.
 I'm always the last one on the flight.
 And I know which seats are available at that point.